 Wednesday in the Word

-In addition to the podcast, Wednesday in the Word hosts an increasing collection of tools and information to further your understanding of Scripture.
-Browse the topics .
-Or if you’re looking for something specific, use the search bar.
+In addition to the podcast, Wednesday in the Word offers a growing collection of resources to deepen your understanding of Scripture.
+Browse by topic or use the search bar to find exactly what you need.

 Background & History